 2 t. black pepper

 1. The day before you make this, pull out your homemade broth if it’s frozen and let it thaw in the refrigerator.
-I freeze my broth in jars and lately I’ve been freezing in big glass gallon jars like this one.
-The floating chunks are fat that has risen to the top and hardened.
+I freeze my broth in glass gallon jars.

-4. While the broth and fat are heating up, go ahead and cut up your veggies of choice.
-Because we’re low-carb and anti-candida, we typically include 1 large onion, 2 stalks of celery, 1 leek, and 6 (or more) cloves of garlic.
+3. Cut up your veggies of choice.
+Because we try to eat less starchy veggies (due to candida), we typically include 1 large onion, 2 stalks of celery, 1 leek, and 6 (or more) cloves of garlic.

-6. Add the veggies to the broth along with the salt, pepper, thyme, rosemary, basil, and oregano.
+5. Add the salt, pepper, thyme, rosemary, basil, and oregano.